DanRoscigno/beats-k8s-send-anywhere/README-Cloud.md

+# Create an Elastic Cloud deployment

+Visit https://cloud.elastic.co and sign up for a free trial, or sign in to your account.
+Create a deployment.

+Make sure that you take note of the CLOUD ID and Elastic Password.

 # Set the credentials
-There are four files to edit to create a k8s secret when you are connecting to the managed Elasticsearch Service in Elastic Cloud.
+There are two files to edit to create a k8s secret when you are connecting to the managed Elasticsearch Service in Elastic Cloud.
 The files are:

 1. ELASTIC_CLOUD_AUTH
 1. ELASTIC_CLOUD_ID